-So, earlier this year (in August) I went from brunette to blonde, and despite my misgivings about hairdressers in general I paid £150 to have it done professionally...
-Big mistake as I ended up with Brassy Hair.
+Earlier this year (in August) I went from brunette to blonde, and despite my misgivings about hairdressers in general I paid £200 to have it done professionally...
+Big mistake as I ended up with the dreaded Brassy Hair.

-This is what my hair looks like now, in this gorgeous make-up free, blurry photo:
+After three weeks of gentle treatment, this is what my hair looks like now, in this gorgeous make-up free, blurry photo.

 - The next day, I shampooed my hair, applied the Hair Growth mask for five minutes, and washed it out.